Spitting Up in Babies

-One of the must-haves, when you are shopping for a baby, is a lot of bibs, and for a good reason!
+One of the must-haves, when you are shopping for a baby, is a lot of bibs, and for good reason!
 Babies spit up ever so often and often end up causing endless worry to new mothers.
-Read on to learn all you need to know about baby spitting up
+Read on to learn all you need to know about baby spitting up.

 Causes of Spitting Up in Babies